meetakbari/Bus-Ticket-Booking-System/README.md

 - User Interface is easily understandable even if you are not a programmer, just read and follow the instructions carefully given on every screen of application.

-- Thanks for downloading Bus Management System, Enjoy your valuable Day :)
+- Thank you for downloading Bus Management System, Enjoy your valuable Day :)